 Also on Monday Michael Yon released a post on his web site about the French Army ambush in the Uzbin valley last August.
 We set up his interviews and took him out to the meetings.
 The back story can be found in the “talking with the AOG” post I made shortly after our trip into the Uzbin.
 You can find the Michael Yon article here it was also linked at Fox News.
-I’m a huge fan of Fox and thought that was really cool.
 Michael has moved on for now but I hope to run into him again in the future he is really a great guy doing important work.

 Proving once again that things happen in three’s on Monday night we had a huge wind storm blow through which took the transponder right off our Gatr ball thus bringing to an end (for now) our fat pipe internet.
 Mehrab and the Jalalabad Geek Squad from Synergy Strike Force have been trying to super glue the mounts in and get it back on line but it is still “Nishta” which in Pashto means something like “no have.”
 Canadian Dan and I have the day off tomorrow and will try to fix that bad boy up our ownselves but that is probably a waste of time.
 The Jbad geek squad is a proficient crew, if it was going to work they would have probably got it up by now.

-There is a web page for the Jalalabad lab which can be found here and it contains links to the San Diego Sister Cities Foundation which is where the Jbad Geek Squad got its start and meager funding.
+There is a web page for the Jalalabad Fab Lab which can be found here and it contains links to the San Diego Sister Cities Foundation which is where the Jbad Geek Squad got its start and meager funding.
 For those of you who want to read about the brave men and woman who come here at their own expense to coordinate the delivery of aid directly to the people of Afghanistan you should take the time to look through those blogs.
 Much of the aid they bring comes from donations and charitable contributions.
-None of it comes from the billions of dollars being spent by US AID and our hapless Department of State not one penny.
+None of it comes from the billions of dollars being spent by US AID and our hapless Department of State.
 This is the story of American generosity and compassion which every American should know and be proud of.

 Please spend a little time reading about what these talented, motivated, and very bright people are doing it will make you proud too.
 Plus you will be flat out amazed at what a FabLab is and what it can do.

-If you are a wealthy person or heading up something like.oh let’s say the Annenberg Foundation this is where you should leave a grant or two.
-You would then actually get a return on that investment rather than watching it go down some Chicago rat hole in the hands of the 60’s version of Timothy Mc Viegh.
-Sorry I Know I sound like a bitter person who clings to his guns and bible.
-Which is not true I’m not bitter.
+If you are a wealthy person or heading up something like…..oh let’s say the Annenberg Foundation this is where you should leave a grant or two.
+You would then actually get a return on that investment rather than watching it go down some Chicago rat hole.